 Whether straight off the vine or included in your favorite recipe, nothing compares to the fresh, juicy flavors of garden-grown vegetables.
 This article has tips for vegetable garden recipes from harvest to table.

-Contrary to popular belief, a garden doesn't have to be large to reap big rewards.
+A garden doesn't have to be large to reap big rewards.
 In fact, you can grow a variety of nutritious vegetables in a container garden.
 This article will help get you started.

 Only in an organic garden, can you literally pluck a tomato from the vine and eat it right there and then, savoring the flavor of fresh and sun-ripened.
 Get tips for growing an organic vegetable garden in this article.